Swan Village Gas Works: Remains

-Little is left of the works today.
+Little is left of the works.
 The Old Works were demolished as the area around Swan Village was developed into an industrial estate.
-The only surviving relics of the New Works are two gas holders and some brickwork on what remains of the original route of Swan Lane, the lane itself has fallen victim to industrial development.
-A third gas holder not shown on the map was installed at a later date, but has since been demolished.
-A picture is available below.
+The only surviving relics of the New Works are two gas holders and some brickwork on what remains of the original route of Swan Lane, the lane has fallen victim to industrial development.
+A third gas holder was installed at a later date, but has since been demolished.

-The only remains of the Swan Lane Basin and Great Bridge railway lines are the extra gaps under the bridge on Bilhay Lane where the lines converged with GWR's Birmingham to Wolverhampton line, which still exists today as Line 1 of the West Midlands Metro.
+The only remains of the Swan Lane Basin and Great Bridge railway lines are extra gaps under the bridge on Bilhay Lane where the lines converged with GWR's Birmingham to Wolverhampton line, which still exists as Line 1 of the West Midlands Metro.
 Embankments around the site offer clues to the paths of the original railway.
-The construction of modern Swan Lane has obliterated any signs that a level crossing by the Old Loco Shed was ever there.
+The construction of modern Swan Lane has obliterated any signs thatthere was a level crossing by the Old Loco Shed.

 New buildings have been built on the site of the New Works in between the old gas holders, that operate as the Sandwell Station on the National Grid.

-One of the small steam locomotives that used to shunt the gas works sidings, Peckett 0-4-0ST 2018/1947, is preserved at the Foxfield Railway, Blythe Bridge, Staffordshire.
+One of the small steam locomotives that shunted the gas works sidings, Peckett 0-4-0ST 2018/1947, is preserved at the Foxfield Railway, Blythe Bridge, Staffordshire.